Thank God for Free Enterprise!

 Ideally, participants will have read “Ditching Socialism in the New World: A Lesson for 21st-Century Americans” before the Bible study starts.
 “Ditching Socialism” is chapter 1 of Heed the Pilgrims on Socialism and Critical Race Theory.
 It is is a paraphrase of Governor William Bradford’s account of the Pilgrims’ failed experiment in socialism that occurred from 1621 to 1623.
 The article is available online without charge.

-Throughout the study, we’ll cite numerous statements from the article and identify them in part by the numbers of the pages on which they appeared in a previously-published booklet.
-While the booklet no longer is available for purchase, you’ll easily find the parallel material referenced in the Bible study in the online article or in Chapter 1 of Heed the Pilgrims.)
+Throughout the study, we’ll cite numerous statements from the article and identify them in part by the numbers of the pages on which they appear in Heed the Pilgrims.
+While I obviously believe you’ll benefit from owning the book, if you don’t have access to it you’ll easily find the material cited in the Bible study in the online article.

 “Ditching Socialism” also is available as an audiobook download, currently without charge.
 If some or all of the members of your group have not read or heard the article, share this summary, which has been adapted from this brief feature.